GDPR Cookie Consent Compliance with Secure Privacy

 There are many websites with a cookie banner, but without prior consent installed.
 They are not ePrivacy and GDPR compliant, and thus risk fines.
 These banners will send tracking cookies as soon as the visitor lands on the website.
 They ask for consent, but since there is no blocking mechanism in place, they insert cookies even when visitors are passive or decline the consent request.
 Law-wise, these banners serve no purpose.

 Our GDPR cookie consent plugin referred to as the ‘Prior consent’ tool allows you to meet GDPR compliance requirements by making it possible to block all the cookies other than those that must be injected straight into your visitor’s computer until they agree on that.
 With Secure Privacy, you can easily set it up and manage it through the admin dashboard.

-For a personalized demo of our solution, schedule a call with us today and speak with a data privacy expert.
+For a personalized demo of our solution, contact us or schedule a call with us today and speak with a data privacy expert.

 Learn more about how you can meet GDPR cookie consent requirements with our comprehensive GDPR compliance guide.

 India's Data Sharing Agreement: A Comprehensive Guide to Data Protection and Non-Disclosure Agreements under India Digital Personal Data Protection Act

 Explore the intricacies of data sharing in India, focusing on compliance with the Digital Personal Data Protection Act 2023 (DPDPA).
 Learn about the importance of Data Sharing Agreements (DSAs) and discover key elements, best practices, and legal considerations for businesses.
 Ensure responsible and ethical data sharing while mitigating legal risks with this comprehensive guide.